The Society has a board of trustees, known as the Council, who are responsible for the Society’s governance and meet

 On the Council, 21 of the 25 members are nominated and elected for a three year term of office by the fellowship of the Society.
 In addition, up to four members are co-opted onto the Council, including a postgraduate student representative.

 The Council members’ expertise and interests represent the main areas of Society activity and bring a breadth of experience from the wider world.

-The Council has five committees that consider matters of strategy and implementation relating to their specific areas of expertise and which advise the Council and Society staff.
-These are the Finance, Education, Expeditions and Fieldwork, Information Services, and Research and Higher Education Committees.
+The Council has committees that consider matters of strategy and implementation relating to their specific areas of expertise and which advise the Council and Society staff.
+The Council's committees currently include: Education; Expeditions and Fieldwork; Finance; Research and Higher Education.